 If you are in Knoxville – all students from K – 12th are invited to join in the Hour of Code which the Knox County 4-H Computers and Technology Project Group are hosting at Cedar Springs Presbyterian Church from 7-8pm on Thursday 12 December.
 All the details can be found on their website or Facebook group.

-To further assist students to get to experience the world of programming, I am offering a free online 4 week course called Intro to Programming.
+To further assist students to get to experience the world of programming, I am offering a free online 4 week course called Intro to Game Programming Lite.
 This course is designed for 5th-12th graders and will give students a taste of the world of programming.

 Students will learn